About the Trout Collection

 The collection was assembled during the past 40 years by Dr. Monroe E. and Sandra Trout, who then gifted it to the Appleton Art Center (now the Trout Museum of Art) in 2010, along with a $1 million endowment to preserve, protect, and promote the collection.
 Their generosity allows us to have a permanent collection of the visual arts right here in Northeast Wisconsin.

 About the Trouts

-Dr. Monroe E. Trout has been a force in the health care industry for over 40 years, serving on the boards and executive teams of various firms in that industry, including SAIC, Ineedmd, the University of California San Diego Foundation, Baxter International, Sterling Drug, Cytran, American Healthcare Systems and Cytyc Corp.
+Dr. Monroe E. Trout has been a force in the health care industry for over 40 years, serving on board and executive teams of various firms in the industry, including SAIC, Ineedmd, the University of California San Diego Foundation, Baxter International, Sterling Drug, Cytran, American Healthcare Systems and Cytyc Corp.
 In 1960, he married Sandra Lemke.
 During their 50 years of marriage, they collected art as they traveled the world.
 In 1995, Monroe Trout was accepted into the Horatio Alger Association of Distinguished Americans.
 View his Horatio Alger biography.
 Dr. Trout attended the University of Pennsylvania Medical School.
 He later earned his law degree from Dickinson Law School.
 An Appleton native, Sandra Trout attended Appleton High School and the University of Wisconsin-Madison.

 Congratulations Dr. Trout,